lisongxu/CSCE156-Project-DB/README.md

   * Crystal's posts are visible to Alice
   * David's posts are not visible to other users.

+Note: The visibility list of a user, say Crystal, controls which other users can see Crystal's posts.
+In our example, only Alice can see Crystal's posts, in addition to Crystal herself.

 ## 3. Jstgram Windows